 Most people would rather parade naked down Main Street than file bankruptcy.

 Bankruptcy makes them feel exposed, defeated, ashamed.
+They’ll do anything to avoid bankruptcy.

 If you don’t want to go there, you can order your life so you don’t ever need bankruptcy relief from debts you can’t pay.